 We all know how difficult it is to break into the business of writing for children.
 Whether you write fiction or nonfiction, it is a tough business and can be overwhelming for those just starting out.
-While all writing must adhere to certain guidelines, writing for children has additional principles unique to its genre.
+While all writing must adhere to specific guidelines, writing for children has additional principles unique to its genre.

 Along with this, there are general techniques for writing, such as adding sensory details, showing instead of telling, and creating an engaging story that hooks the reader right away, along with great dialogue and correct punctuation.